Hamsa-Bhat/RISK-V-a-Learning-Journey-for-High-Schoolers/README.md

 m(7)	MSB

 *This ordering—LSB first → MSB last—is called little endian.*
 - **Middle Endian**
 Middle endian is the reverse:
 - MSB at the lowest address
 - LSB at the highest address
 But this is not that iportant as this is not in RISC V

+### How Doublewords Are Arranged in Memory
+Each doubleword is 8 bytes.
+So they must start at memory locations spaced 8 bytes apart.
+If the 1st doubleword starts at m(0) then the next ones are:
+Doubleword	Starting Address
+1st	m(0)
+2nd	m(8)
+3rd	m(16)
+4th	m(24)
+Since  each doubleword occupies 8 bytes.